The Best Book Tracker in 2026

 Compare Books: My next favourite feature is the ability to compare your books with friends.
 Here, I discovered that my reading tastes are 66% similar to my cousin’s, and I can also compare our various ratings for each book.
 Finding a reader who has a high similarity means that reader will probably choose books close to your own desires, so when they rate a book five stars, it’s likely to be a good pick!

 Large User Base: As a book reviewer with a blog, the huge number of eyes on this site means I am unlikely to completely ditch Goodreads.
-Most of my viewers come from the WordPress reader, but a small percentage make it here from my links on my Goodreads reviews when I finish a book.
+Most of my viewers come from the WordPress reader, but a small percentage make it here from my links on my Goodreads.

 The StoryGraph – The Best Choice